hzeng-0/magicangles/README.txt

 Directories

-* angles/ - store result of previous computations of magic angles for various potentials
+* angles/ - store result of previous computations of magic angles for different potentials

-* data/ - store other data/videos
+* results/ - store other data/videos